ctrlplusb/easy-peasy/README.md

     (state, storeState) => state.foo
     ```

-    > Note: You should keep your state selectors very straight forward.
-Don't do any transformation of the state.
-They are meant to isolate the parts of your state that your selector depends on.
-Doing this allows us to provide performance optimisations where we can quickly check if the state you are operating against has changed.
-If it hasn't there is no need to re-run your selector for a call, we can then return a cached result.
+    > Note: It is best to keep your state selectors as simple as possible.
+Keep the heavy lifting  / transforms to your actual selector function.

   - selector (Function, required)